prysmaticlabs/prysm/sharding/README.md

 One way to enforce **validity** during the windback process is for nodes to produce zero-knowedge proofs of validity that can then be stored in collation headers for quick verification.

-On the other hand, to enforce **availability** for the windback process, a possible approach is for nodes to produce “proofs of custody” in collation headers that prove the collator was in possession of the full data of a collation when produced.
-Drake proposes a constant time, non-interactive zkSNARK method for collators to check these proofs of custody.
+On the other hand, to enforce **availability** for the windback process, a possible approach is for nodes to produce “proofs of custody” in collation headers that prove the notary was in possession of the full data of a collation when produced.
+Drake proposes a constant time, non-interactive zkSNARK method for notaries to check these proofs of custody.
 In his construction, he mentions splitting up a collation body into “chunks” that are then mixed with the node's private key through a hashing scheme.
 The security in this relies in the idea that a node would not leak his/her private key without compromising him or herself, so it provides a succinct way of checking if the full data was available when a node processed the collation body and proof was created.

 ## The Data Availability Problem